enhuiz/lip2wav-dataset/README.md

 lip2wav-dataset download --splits test --speakers dl
 ```

 This step automatically download the given speaker and split (i.e. train/val/test).
 If not specified, all speakers/splits will be downloaded.
-This script support automatically downloading by default.

 ### 2. Split raw videos into intervals